micahreich/patch-match/README.md

 ## Schedule
 Week of November 13th:
 - Have a sequential version of the algorithm working in Python
+- Implement NNF across images as a first step
+- Implement hole-filling sequentially using different patch distance metrics, filling priprities, etc

 Week of November 20th:
+- Port Python implementation to C++
 - Finish a parallel CPU implementation with C++ and OpenMP

 Week of November 27th:
-- Finish CUDA implementation of the algorithm
+- Finish CUDA implementation of the algorithm and test on GHC 2080s

 Week of December 4th:
+- Optimize OpenMP and CUDA implementations
 - Create a basic web interface that allows for image uploading
-- Setup an API for our algorithm
+- Setup an API for our algorithm for image uploading, painting masks, and receiving the result back

 Week of December 11th:
 - Have a working demo with an interface
+- Continue to optimize implementation details and produce figures, speedup plots, etc.